AMarsh00/Black-Scholes-Numerical-Solvers/README.md

 LieSplittingThreeSubproblems is the case with three subproblems

-LieSplittingFiniteElements is the finite element one
+FiniteElements is the finite element one